DAVID J. WILLIS ATTORNEY

 The living trust is a tried and true means of avoiding probate of the homestead.
-A trust of this type should be distinguished from other kinds of land trusts–for example, a pure anonymity/asset protection trust that has no probate objectives, or an investor trust that contemplates short-term acquisition of investment property or a transfer of underlying ownership by means of an assignment of beneficial interest (described in the previous chapter as entry trusts and exit trusts, respectively).
+A trust of this type should be distinguished from other kinds of land trusts–for example, a pure anonymity/asset protection trust that has no probate objectives, or an investor trust that contemplates short-term acquisition of investment property or a transfer of underlying ownership by means of an assignment of beneficial interest (described in our companion web article on land trusts as entry trusts and exit trusts, respectively).

 Suitable Uses for a Living Trust

 A living trust that includes the homestead should be considered, along with a pour-over will, as part any middle class estate plan.
 Note that the emphasis here is on probate avoidance and not asset protection.
 Why?
 Because homesteads are already protected in Texas from forced sale to satisfy judgments.
 See Tex.
 Const. art.
 XVI, § 50; Tex.
 Prop.
 Code chs.
 41, 42.
 So it is useful to generally distinguish between homestead-exempt assets (protected by statute) and investment assets (which are unprotected).

 Should living trusts be used for the long-term holding of investment properties?
 Probably not, because trusts have no liability barrier as do LLCs.
 An LLC, in particular the series LLC, is better suited to holding investments.

 On the other hand, it is possible to create a living trust which not only owns the homestead but acts as the sole member and manager of an investor's LLC.
 This advanced structure is most suitable for use with a holding company in a two-company asset protection plan.

 There are three possible parts to the living trust process: (1) establishing the trust with a signed trust agreement; (2) executing and filing a warranty deed conveying the home into trust; and (3) executing a pour-over will to move miscellaneous assets into the trust upon death.